It Had to Be You

 The Devil Earl

 Dark and brooding and rumored to have done murder, the Devil Earl was everything Prudence Lancaster's imagination could conjure and infinitely more seductive than anything she had ever created.
 In his presence, the dreamy authoress became a sultry sleuth, hungry to solve the mystery of Ravenscar's missing brother and to save the Devil Earl from his own wicked legacy.

 "Absolutely magnificent, TDE demands reread after reread." - Mrs. Giggles

 "The Devil Earl is a wonderfully written romance, complete with passion, love, mystery and a terrific cast of characters." - Romantic Times

 The first of the de Burgh family series focuses on the eldest of the seven bachelor brothers.
 Ordered by his father to escort Lady Warenne back to her home, the Wolf of Wessex soon has his hands full in this road romance.

 "What an adventure!
 Taming the Wolf was funny, challenging, and exciting, with an underlying danger to heighten the senses.
 This romance was sooo good!" - Affaire de Coeur

 "This thrilling, fast-paced romance presents a breathless love story and a whole family of promising Medieval heroes." - Romantic Times

 The Vicar's Daughter

-Known for his devotion to duty and his timepiece, the earl of Wycliffe finds his carefully planned schedule - and his entire life - uproariously upended when he meets The Vicar's Daughter.
+Known for his devotion to duty and order, the earl of Wycliffe finds his carefully planned schedule - and his entire life - uproariously upended when he meets the vicar's daughter.